trup35/Capstone_Grp1/README.md

 On average, a subject line comprises 4 words.

 ### 2. AIML QA Corpus
-The dataset presented here is the result of a meticulous collaborative effort involving seven distinct capstone project teams.
-Each of these teams has painstakingly annotated an approximate total of 120 questions, each complemented by two answers of notably high quality.
+The dataset constitutes a meticulous collaborative effort of domain experts.
+The experts have annotated the questions, each complemented by two answers of notably high quality.
 The annotation process adhered to the following guidelines:
 Questions were limited to 23 words or 150 characters.
 Answers were constrained to 35 words or 230 characters.
 Slight flexibility was allowed within these limits to accommodate the intricacies of question-answer pairs.
 In aggregate, the compiled dataset comprises a grand total of 1316 question-answer pairs earmarked for training purposes.
 Additionally, 80 pairs have been set aside for validation, while a further 120 pairs have been reserved for rigorous testing.

 ### Prompts

-For Task 1, our objective entails generating an email subject based on the content of the email body.
+For Task 1, the objective entails generating an email subject based on the content of the email body.
 To effectively train the model, both the body and subject of the email must be introduced as inputs to the model in a cohesive manner.
 During inference, however, the model shall be provided solely with the email body, and it is anticipated to generate a subject followed by the body.
-Consequently, we define the following formats for training and inference prompts:
+Consequently, the following formats were defined for training and inference prompts:

 Training Prompt: '\<body>' Body of email '\<subject>' Subject of email.